Want 5 quick ways to improve as a podcast host or guest?

 So, my two vivid memories are both auditory.
 The first is the sound of an audience applauding and clapping and then giving me a standing ovation when I was six years old.

 The other sound that is crystal clear in my mind is one I will never ever forget.
-It’s the sound my mother made the first time she heard that my father would never be returning home.
+It was the sound my mother made the first time she heard that my father would never be returning home.
 Our family physician and a police officer had come to our home to let her know that he had passed away in a car accident.

 She let out this animalistic, guttural, heart-wrenching, spine-tingling sound that I never want to hear ever again in my life.
 That sound has also dictated and influenced a lot of the things that I’ve done and the choices I’ve made in my life.